raminmohammadi/MLOps/README.md

 Your contributions will help improve the overall quality of the labs and benefit the entire MLOps community.

+## Reference:
+The reading materials of this repo was collected from Coursera under the Creative Commons License.

 ## License

 This repository is open-source and is distributed under the [MIT License](LICENSE).
 Please review the license for more details on how you can use and share the content within this repository.